 Outperform the market by picking the highest ranked stocks in each industry.

 Focus your research on the top stocks in each industry and save time sorting out the laggards.

 Our quantitative approach to fundamental analysis removes human bias in stock research.

 Monitor your holdings

-You can track the quality of your portfolio holdings over time by keeping an eye on your holdings’ Ziggma Score.
+Easily track the quality of your portfolio holdings by monitoring your holdings’ Ziggma Score.

 Developed by finance professionals